xquo-exchange/X-Yield-Frontend/README.md

 ✅ Transaction status modals
 ✅ Legal disclaimer section

+## 🚀 Farcaster Mini App integration

+The project is now wired for Farcaster Mini Apps per the official docs:

+- Added `@farcaster/miniapp-sdk` dependency.
+- Mini App detection + `sdk.actions.ready()` is called in `src/App.jsx` so the splash screen hides only after the app is ready inside a Mini App host.
+- Manifest lives at `public/.well-known/farcaster.json` and will be served at `/.well-known/farcaster.json` when deployed.

+### What you must update before going live

+1) **Manifest account association**
+   - Replace `REPLACE_WITH_ACCOUNT_ASSOCIATION_HEADER` and `REPLACE_WITH_ACCOUNT_ASSOCIATION_SIGNATURE` in `public/.well-known/farcaster.json` with values from the Warpcast Mini App Manifest tool (`https://farcaster.xyz/~/developers/new`).
+   - Update `payload` if your production domain differs (`eyJkb21haW4iOiJ5b3VyLWRvbWFpbi5jb20ifQ` encodes `your-domain.com`).
+Make sure the domain matches exactly.

+2) **Domain + asset URLs**
+   - Swap `https://your-domain.com` in the manifest for your real domain and ensure `iconUrl`, `splashImageUrl`, and `ogImageUrl` point to hosted assets (3:2 image for OG is recommended; icon 200x200 for splash).

+3) **Host the manifest**
+   - Deploy the site so `https://<your-domain>/.well-known/farcaster.json` is publicly reachable.
+Vite will copy the file from `public/.well-known`.

+### How to test in Developer Mode

+1) Enable Developer Mode in Warpcast: `https://farcaster.xyz/~/settings/developer-tools`.
+2) Run the app locally: `npm install` then `npm run dev` (defaults to `http://localhost:5173`).
+3) Point the Mini App previewer to your dev URL or a tunneled URL (e.g., `https://<tunnel>.ngrok.io`) so the host can load it.
+4) Confirm the splash screen hides (ready fired) and the app renders.
+Check browser console for `Mini App ready() failed` logs if something blocks the call.
+5) Verify the manifest by curling it: `curl -s https://<your-domain>/.well-known/farcaster.json`.

+### Production checklist

+- Build: `npm run build`.
+- Deploy the `dist` output and ensure HTTPS is enabled.
+- Validate the manifest from the deployed domain.
+- Submit/preview in Warpcast Developer Mode and ensure the header/splash data render correctly.

 ## 🔨 TODO: Morpho Integration

 The current implementation includes **placeholder logic** for Morpho contract interactions.
 To complete the integration: